protobufjs/protobuf.js/README.md

 ## Code generation

-Choose the integration style that fits your workflow and use [`protobufjs-cli`](./cli/#readme) to generate reflection bundles, static JavaScript code, and matching TypeScript declarations, either standalone with `pbjs` or through its `protoc-gen-pbjs` plugin for `protoc`.
+Use [`protobufjs-cli`](./cli/#readme) to generate reflection bundles, static JavaScript code, and matching TypeScript declarations, either directly with `pbjs` or through the optional `protoc-gen-pbjs` plugin for `protoc`.

 Reflection keeps schemas as JSON metadata and generates optimized functions at runtime.
 Static code emits schema-specific, reflection-free functions ahead of time.
 The main tradeoffs are how schemas are loaded, how bundle size scales with schema size, and whether reflection metadata should remain available at runtime.